EF Johnson Ranger II - RT's Radio Home Page

 As found: Johnson Viking Ranger II.
 160 through 6 meters AM/CW transmitter.

 This Ranger has a bad spot on the front panel; it looks like damage from a spray cleaner of some sort.
-The paint used on johnson equipment is very susceptible to damage from cleaners, even dishwashing liquid can dull the finish.
-I am looking for a better panel, or I may re-screen it.
-It is a kit version; at first glance, it looked like the builder did a good job; however, detailed inspection showed it was a hurried job.
-It has been modified, but not yet re-capped.
+The paint used on johnson equipment is very susceptible to damage from cleaners; dishwashing liquid alone can dull the finish.
+This Ranger II is a kit version; at first glance, it looked like the builder did a good job; however, detailed inspection showed it was a hurried job.
+It had been strangely modified, and those modifications have been removed.
+Other than a new D-Lab PTT installed for "Push To Talk" and slightly larger filter capacitors, it back to the original schematic.
 I am hopeful this will be a good rig for 6-meter AM. :-)

 Top View:

 The Ranger is fairly clean.
-The screen resistor has been relocated to allow a small solid state supply for the PTT relay.
-The relay was removed, and a new screen resistor was installed in its original location.
+The screen resistor, as shown near the 5R4 rectifier tube, had been relocated to allow a small solid state supply for the PTT relay.
+This work was removed, and a new screen resistor was installed in the original factory location.
 The relay was replaced with one of N6TLU's D-Lab PTT units.

 Bottom View: